ology/Music-MelodicDevice-Transposition/README.md

 # Music::MelodicDevice::Transposition
-Apply melodic transposition to a series of notes
+Apply chromatic and diatonic transposition to notes